Achat-Dev/Kepler/docs/getting_started.md

 f32 x = 0
 ```

-For more information and a detailed overview which types can implicitely convert to chich types refer to the [target type stack]().
+For more information and a detailed overview which types can implicitely convert to chich types refer to the [`TargetTypeStack`](./technical_documentation.md#422-determining-target-types-during-code-generation).

 ### 3.2 Variables